Line of Duty series 6: Reception

-The final episode of the sixth series was seen live on BBC One by 12.8 million viewers, making it the most watched episode of any drama, excluding soaps, since modern records began in 2002.
-The finale commanded 56.2% of the British television audience on the night of its broadcast, and reached a peak of 13.1 million viewers between 21:45 and 21:50 BST, near the end of the programme.
+Viewing figures

+The series averaged 9.9 million viewers and maintained a 46.1% share.
+The penultimate episode was the highest overnight audience for a BBC drama since Doctor Who's 2008 Christmas special, "Voyage of the Damned", which was viewed by 11.7 million.
+The finale episode peaked at 13.1 million with a 15.8% share in its final 15 minutes.
+This caused Line of Duty to be the highest rated drama since modern records began in 2002.
+Across all channels and other genres it was the fifth highest rated broadcast since 2014 when those records began.
+Appreciation Index (AI) ratings for all seven episodes fell within ten percent of each other.
+The AI for the finale rated seven points higher than the premiere.

-Critical reception
+Critical response

 The review aggregator Rotten Tomatoes gave the series a 84% approval rating, with an average of 7.20/10, based on 25 reviews.
 The critical consensus reads, "Unnecessarily dense storytelling and an oversaturation of acronyms gives the sense that this sturdy procedural may be overextending itself, but Kelly Macdonald reports in for duty to provide some fresh blood and intrigue.”.
 On Metacritic, the series has a weighted average score of 85 out of 100 based on 5 reviews, indicating "universal acclaim”.